 \subsection{Comparison with experiments}

-A key prediction of the present mechanism is the density where $T_c$ peaks, which including (neglecting) the hardening of the soft mode is found to be $n_{opt}\approx 7\times 10^{19}$~cm$^{-3}$ ($n_{opt}\approx 1\times 10^{20}$~cm$^{-3}$ ), in excellent agreement with diamagnetic experiments\cite{Schooley1965,Koonce1967,thiemann2018single}, without free parameters.
-To the best of our knowledge the fine resolution in carrier density achieved in early Refs.~\cite{Schooley1965,Koonce1967} has not since been attained in bulk superconductivity measurements.
+A key prediction of the present mechanism is the density where $T_c$ peaks, which including (neglecting) the hardening of the soft mode is found to be $n^{opt}_e\approx 7\times 10^{19}$~cm$^{-3}$ ($n^{opt}_e\approx 1\times 10^{20}$~cm$^{-3}$ ).
+This can slightly change by multiband effects and mass anisotropy but the order of magnitude is in excellent agreement with diamagnetic experiments\cite{Schooley1965,Koonce1967,thiemann2018single}, without free parameters.
+To the best of our knowledge, the fine resolution in carrier density achieved in early Refs.~\cite{Schooley1965,Koonce1967} has not since been attained in bulk superconductivity measurements.
 To determine the experimental optimum density, we have neglected two outlier points in Ref.~\cite{Koonce1967} that were neglected also in their fit and a similar outlier point in the data of Ref.~\cite{Collignon2017}, which unfortunately does not cover the maxima of Refs.~\cite{Schooley1965,Koonce1967,thiemann2018single}.
 More experimental and theoretical work is needed to understand if those outliers are a systematic effect.
 Eventually, they may be attributed to multiband effects neglected here.
 Furthermore, we are not taking into consideration resistivity data, as it is not a bulk superconductivity probe.
-Indeed, $T_c$ in bulk probes (specific heat, thermal conductivity and diamagnetism) is consistently lower than the zero-resistance $T$, which points towards filamentary superconductivity at higher $T$s and extremely dilute samples~\cite{collignon2019,bretz2019superconductivity,fauque2022electronic}.
+Indeed, $T_c$ in bulk probes (specific heat, thermal conductivity and diamagnetism) is consistently lower than the zero-resistance $T$, which points towards filamentary superconductivity at higher temperatures and extremely dilute samples~\cite{collignon2019,bretz2019superconductivity,fauque2022electronic}.

-When plotted in linear scale it becomes clear that the dome is very asymmetric with a rapid rise and a much slower decrease [Fig.~\ref{fig:tc}].
-Also this asymmetry is well reproduced by the theory presented here.
+When plotted in linear scale, it becomes clear that the dome is very asymmetric, with a rapid rise and a much slower decrease [Fig.~\ref{fig:tc}].
+Also, this asymmetry is well reproduced by the theory presented here.
 The rise of $T_c$ appears at a density slightly higher than in experiments while the decrease is very sensitive to what is assumed for the hardening of the soft mode.
 Within the present uncertainties on the experimental data [Fig.~\ref{fig:tc}], also the width and the asymmetry of the dome are in very good agreement with experiment.